LRWebb/Jump-Start-Notes/Lessons/MacOSX-Keyboard-navigation.md

 ## Practice tasks:

+*To run through when I have a Mac*

 1. Use Spotlight to open the finder
     * What does tab do in finder?
     * What does shift + tab do in finder?